neoforged/.github/primers/26.1/index.md

     - `makeBrain` now takes in a `Brain$Packed` instead of a `Dynamic`
 - `net.minecraft.world.entity.ai`
     - `ActivityData` - A record containing the activity being performed, the behaviors to perform during that activity, any memory conditions, and what memories to erase once stopped.
-    - `Brain` is now protected, taking in a list of `ActivityData`, a `MemoryMap` instead of an immutable list of memories, and not the supplied `Codec`
+    - `Brain` is now protected, taking in a list of `ActivityData`, a `MemoryMap` instead of an immutable list of memories, a `RandomSource`, and not the supplied `Codec`
         - The public constructor no longer takes in anything
         - `provider` now has an overload that only takes in the sensor types, defaulting the memory types to an empty list
             - Some `provider` methods also take in the `Brain$ActivitySupplier` to perform
         - `codec`, `serializeStart` are replaced by `pack`, `Brain$Packed`
         - `addActivityAndRemoveMemoryWhenStopped`, `addActivityWithConditions` merged into `addActivity`
             - Alternatively use `ActivityData#create`
-        - `coptWithoutBehaviors` is removed
+        - `copyWithoutBehaviors` is removed
+        - `getMemories` replaced by `forEach`
         - `$ActivitySupplier` - Creates a list of activities for the entity.
         - `$MemoryValue` is removed
         - `$Packed` - A record containing the data to serialize the brain to disk.
         - `$Provider#makeBrain` now takes in the entity and the `Brain$Packed` to deserialize the memories
+        - `$Visitor` - Visits the memories within a brain, whether defined but empty, present, or present with some timer.
 - `net.minecraft.world.entity.ai.behavior.VillagerGoalPackages#get*Package` no longer take in the `VillagerProfession`
+- `net.minecraft.world.entity.ai.memory`
+    - `ExpirableValue` -> `MemorySlot`, not one-to-one
+        - The original `ExpirableValue` is now a record that defines when a memory should expire, rather than be updated itself
-- `net.minecraft.world.entity.ai.memory.MemoryMap` - A map linking the memory type to its stored value.
+    - `MemoryMap` - A map linking the memory type to its stored value.
+    - `MemoryModuleType` - Whether a memory can be serialized.
+- `net.minecraf.tworld.entity.ai.sensing.Sensor#randomlyDelayStart` - How long to delay a sensor.
 - `net.minecraft.world.entity.animal.allay.AllayAi`
     - `SENSOR_TYPES`, `MEMORY_TYPES` -> `BRAIN_PROVIDER`, now private; not one-to-one
     - `makeBrain` -> `getActivities`, not one-to-one